BenjaminHoegh/ParsedownToc/README.md

 ```

 ## Configuration:

-Use the `ParsedownToc->setOptions(array $options)` method to configure the main class.
-The available options include:
+The `ParsedownToc->setOptions(array $options)` method allows you to configure the main class.
+Below are the available options along with their default values and descriptions:

 | Option         | Type     | Default                                 | Description                                                   |
 |----------------|----------|-----------------------------------------|---------------------------------------------------------------|